jarvist/FeynmanKleinert.jl/README.md

 This introduces the method, which grows out of the variational approach described in referenced 1 therein, which is the Path Integral book by Feynman and Hibbs (section 10.3, as referenced within the text).
 Here they apply the method to two test cases of an anharmonic potential, and a double well potential.
 They also mention applying it to singular potentials, briefly give a Green's Function for response to an external perturbation, and show how it can be generalised to higher dimensions.

 Kleinert followed this up with two publications in the early 1990s, which added higher-order diagrams and significantly reduced the error for the ground state.
+Kleinert describes the second paper in his book as 'a systematic and uniformaly convergent variational perturbation expansion'.

 H. Kleinert
 Improving the Variational Approach to Path Integrals